largemable/dog-flashcards/README.md

 - store information onto card
 - have buttons to flip through cards

 ### roadblocks
 - how can I create keyboard commands in JS?
 - css hover/card flip animation
 - have a card back instead of generating info outside of the image
 - save cards
+- have a random feature and a feature you can click back and forth on?